 There are three licensed operators in the West Coast Prawn Fishery.
 The catch history of the fishery is punctuated by periods of high catch followed by periods of very low catch.
-Currently the biomass upon which the fishery is based appears to have recovered, with increasing survey catch rates and increasing commercial catch.

 PIRSA Fisheries and Aquaculture, in conjunction with SARDI and industry, previously agreed to a minimalist research strategy that involved the conduct of FIS during March and June.
-As per previous SLA's, four observers were costed to SARDI, and one was supplied by industry.
+As per previous SLAs, four observers were costed to SARDI, and one was supplied by industry.
 The same arrangements for observers are proposed for this agreement.
-Note that in 2020/21, the November survey was discontinued.